Easiest way to add port exceptions or computers not in Active Directory

-There may come a time when you need to write a script or remotely connect to the terminal and run a command to enable or disable the Windows firewall.
+There may come a time when you need to write a script or remotely connect to a PC and run a command to enable or disable the Windows firewall.
 For most IT environments, using Group Policy is the easiest way to configure the Windows Firewall on client computers.

 First, to see whether the Windows Firewall is enabled on a server or computer, type this command at the command prompt:

-Pretty simply eh?
-Now what if you want to add a port exception (open a port) to the Firewall using the command line?
+Now what if you want to open a port in the firewall using the command line?
 That’s simple too!

-Let’s say you wan to open port 3389, which is for remote desktop in Windows.
+Let’s say you want to open port 3389, which is for remote desktop in Windows.
 You would simply run this command:

-If you were to run this command then go view the exceptions in Windows Firewall, you would see that the item is now checked:
+If you were to run this command, then go view the allowed apps in Windows Firewall, you would see that the Remote Desktop item is now checked: